 Any of these actions can expose his mouth to a plethora of new germs that weren't there before.

-This is especially the case with that last bullet.
+This is especially the case with self-cleaning and grooming.
 Like cats, dogs are used to licking themselves in a self-cleaning ritual.
-While it's a harmless behavior most of the time, it can quickly turn into a disgusting and dangerous one if their mouth comes into contact with a wound or surgical site.
+While it's a harmless behavior most of the time, it can quickly turn into a dangerous one if their mouth comes into contact with a wound or surgical site.

 In this case, it can cause the wound to become infected, which can lead to topical infections and internal health problems.
 That's why it's always best to leave a cone on your pup if he's had a wound treated at the vet!